silvae86/silvae86.github.io/_pages/dissertations/general_writing_tips.md

 A good sentence should take at least one line and at most 2 and a half line in your document.
 Long sentences make the reader lose track of the ideas, while short sentences seem copied and pasted.

+## Don't spam `\par` in every paragraph

+LaTex detects a blank line between your paragraphs.
+There is no need to put `\par` before every single paragraph.

 ## Avoid excessive adjectives and some informal language

 > With this work, we hope to... → With this work, we will... ---- Faith in God or any other entity will not get your work published